 Annual operating budgets are adopted for all appropriated governmental funds, except for the capital projects funds in which budgetary control is achieved on a project-by-project basis.
 All unexpended appropriations lapse at year-end.
-The budgets are on a basis consistent with GAAP for all governmental funds with the following exceptions:
+The budgets are on a basis consistent with U.S. generally accepted accounting principles (GAAP) for all governmental funds with the following exceptions: